Symmetry-protected gates of Majorana qubits in a high-$T_c$ superconductor platform

 In this work, we propose a different setup in a higher-order topological superconductor that allows for a much richer set of non-Abelian rotations in the Hilbert space of Majoranas zero modes, including {Clifford and symmetry-protected phase gates for MZMs.} Our proposed setup is based on several recent works~\cite{2018-yan-song-wang, 2018-wang-liu-lu-zhang} showing higher-order topological superconductors can be achieved in a heterostructure involving a (first-order) topological insulator and unconventional high-$T_c$ superconductors coupled via superconducting proximity effect.
-In particular, we focus on a heterostructure between a $d$-wave high-$T_c$ superconductor, for example the Bi based cuprate Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (BSCCO) that has recently been realized in monolayers~\cite{2019-bscco-mono}, and a quantum spin Hall insulator, such as WTe$_2$~\cite{2018-wte2}.
+In particular, we focus on a heterostructure between a $d$-wave high-$T_c$ superconductor, for example the Bi based cuprate Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (BSCCO) that has recently been realized in monolayers~\cite{2019-bscco-mono}, and a quantum spin Hall insulator, such as WTe$_2$~\cite{2018-wte2,Garcia_2020,zhao2021determination}.
 For a $d$-wave cuprate superconductor, the pairing symmetry enforces the proximity-induced gap to vanish along the certain directions.
 When such a pairing gap is induced on the helical edge states of the underlying quantum spin Hall insulator, it creates a Majorana mass domain wall at each corner, thus hosting \emph{two} MZMs.
-(To achieve this one needs to suppress the single-particle tunneling between the $d$-wave superconductor and the quantum Hall insulator.
-We discuss this in Sec.~\ref{sec:fermion}.)
 In the context of higher-order topology, the corner Majorana modes are protected by mirror reflection symmetries together with time-reversal symmetry and particle-hole symmetry.